-Aarthie Namasivayam is proud to call herself a product of our employee resource groups, embracing the opportunities and platforms leveraged by the company.
+Aarthie Namasivayam is proud to show was employee groups can accomplish, embracing the opportunities and platforms leveraged by our people.
 After some contract work, she started a full-time position with AT&T in Information Technology (IT).
 The field was her world for over 14 years – and she was good at it.
-In the periphery, however, she knew she could achieve more.
+Over the horizon, however, she knew she could achieve more.

 Career pivots are easier said than done.
 They require moving outside comfort zones, tackling new challenges and meeting people outside your network.
 That’s why Aarthie says she owes so much to OASIS, one of AT&T’s employee resource groups.